CruzOsuna/BMF/Processing/01_Image_registration/Scripts/readme.md

 ```bash
 python stitching.py -c <n>
 ```
 Replace `<n>` with the desired number of threads for parallel processing.
-If no value is specified, the script defaults to using 4 threads.
+If no value is specified, the script defaults to using 4 threads (Each image processed in parallel requires approximately 5 GB of RAM).

 ---